LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 ## <a id="what_is_cfs"></a>What is CFS?

-**Client File Store (CFS)** aka File Distribution is a capability of Refinitiv Data Platform (RDP) that provides authorization and enables access to content files stored in publisher-supplied repository.
+**Client File Store (CFS)** aka File Distribution is a capability of RDP APIs that provides authorization and enables access to content files stored in publisher-supplied repository.
 CFS defines content ownership that publisher are isolated.
 And subscribers can trust the source of content.

 CFS is engineered as a self-service metadata tool intend for publishers and subscribers.
 CFS provides bucket and file-set to organize files to simplify the interaction with publishers or subscribers CFS doesn't store file directly.
 Actual files are store in publisher-supplied.
 AWS S3 only one type storage that supported by current CFS.